-T , the right of expatriates, patients, and arrested persons who have not been issued final rulings to exercise their right to vote. patients, and arrested persons who have not been subject to final decisions to vote has not been included in the new election law.
-Election Commission.
-Enabling citizens to access voter lists, review them to verify their integrity, and displaying them electronically in a format that enables citizens to browse them more easily.
-They are displayed electronically on the Commission's website, but the display process must allow citizens to browse and review them easily.
+F , persons who have not been issued final rulings to exercise their right to vote. who have not been subject to final decisions to vote has not been included in the new election Enabling citizens to access voter lists, review them to verify their integrity, and displaying them electronically in a format that enables citizens to browse them more easily. law.
+They are displayed electronically on the Commission's website, but the display process must allow citizens to browse and review them 1.
+The Independent Election Commission.
+Preparing and equipping all polling and counting centers and providing the necessary facilities to ensure that persons with disabilities have the right to vote. easily.
+Some polling and counting centers have been equipped with the necessary facilities to ensure that persons with disabilities have the right to vote.
 1. The Independent Election Commission.
-Preparing and equipping all polling and counting centers and providing the necessary facilities to ensure that persons with disabilities have the right to vote.
-Some polling and counting centers have been equipped with the necessary facilities to ensure that persons with disabilities have the right to vote.
-Independent Election Commission.
-2. The Supreme Council for Persons with Putting special cameras and screens in the primary collection centers to display the contents of the lists of the results of the collection of votes in the polling and counting centers.
+2. The Supreme Council for Persons with Disabilities.
+Putting special cameras and screens in the primary collection centers to display the contents of the lists of the results of the collection of votes in the polling and counting centers.
 Cameras have been installed in the initial counting centers and need to be placed in the final assembly centers as well.
 1. The Independent Election Commission.
 The right to form associations 1.
 Restricting the dissolution of associations either by a decision issued by its general assembly or by virtue of a judicial ruling.
 Parliament 2.
-Repeal Article (19) of the Associations Law, which gives the

-competent minister the

-right to appoint a
+Repeal Article (19) of the Associations Law, which gives the competent minister the right to appoint a temporary

-temporary

-administrative body in

-the event that the

-reasons mentioned in

-the Associations Law

-are available, and refer

-the matter to the

-judiciary if such

-reasons are available.

-3. Promoting the

-values of democracy licensed

-and good governance associations

-for the work of

-associations and non-

-profit companies.

-4. Contribution of the

-private sector to

-support associations

-and non-profit

-companies for the

-development of the

-local community

-based on social

-responsibility.

-The right to 1.
-The

-form and independent body for Independent

-join political party affairs to manage Election

-parties the affairs of all Commission.

-parties.

-Incorporating the legal

-provisions related to Legislature

-the financial

-contribution to support

-political parties in the

-Parties Law, and not

-issuing it under a 1

-special system.

-Forming a national]

-dialogue committee to 1

-activate the role of

-political parties in

-order to review

-legislation governing

-political life in one

-legislative package.

-Enhancing the parties'

-capacities for political

-participation,

-including raising

-awareness of the laws

-1

-and regulations related

-to this matter.
+1 administrative body in the event that the reasons mentioned in the Associations Law are available, and refer the matter to the judiciary if such reasons are available.
+3. Promoting the values of democracy and good governance for the work of associations and non-profit companies.
+4. Contribution of the private sector to support associations and non-profit companies for the development of the local community based on social responsibility. licensed associations The right to form and join political parties Establishing an independent body for party affairs to manage the affairs of all parties.
+1. The Independent Election Commission.
+Incorporating the legal provisions related to the financial contribution to support political parties in the Parties Law, and not issuing it under a special system.
+Legislature Forming a national dialogue committee to activate the role of political parties in order to review legislation governing political life in one legislative package.
+Enhancing the parties' capacities for political participation, including raising awareness of the laws and regulations related to this matter.

-Promoting partisan program work, and in order to achieve the principles of transparency and integrity, political parties must announce their electoral programs and all their activities, publish their administrative and financial reports, and update their website data, which advances the state, its institutions, and the principle of the rule of law.
-Licensed political parties

-The right to a safe environment 1.
-Taking into account the social, economic and environmental dimensions in an integrated manner when drawing up environmental policies.
-2. The necessity of paying attention to the process of recycling waste of all kinds and disposing of it at the level of the Kingdom in the best and most effective ways.
-3. The need to intensify voluntary and awareness campaigns to reduce the phenomenon of fires in the summer by intensifying control over summer camps and raising awareness of the dangers of setting fires inside forests.
-The Ministry of Environment has been working since 2021 and 2022 to implement the content of this recommendatio n, even partially, by issuing: - The system of access to environmental genetic resources and the fair and equitable sharing of benefits arising from their use for the year 2021. - Instructions for controlling the use, import and re-export of controlled substances under the Ministry of Environment
+T T 1 ı 1 Promoting partisan program work, and in order to achieve the principles of transparency and integrity, political parties must announce their electoral programs and all their activities, publish their administrative and financial reports, and update their website data, which advances the state, its institutions, and the principle of the rule of law.
+Licensed political parties The right to a safe environment The Ministry of Environment has been working since 2021 and 2022 to implement the content of this recommendation, even partially, by issuing: - The system of access to environmental genetic resources and the fair and equitable sharing of benefits arising from their use for the year 2021. - Instructions for controlling the use, import and re-export of controlled substances under the Montreal Protocol and its Ministry of Environment